Plane with 62 people aboard crashes in fiery wreck in Brazil

 Brazilian television network GloboNews, citing the airline, reported the aircraft was a turboprop ATR-72 passenger plane.

-Firefighters, military police and the civil defense authority dispatched teams to the crash site in Vinhedo.
+Firefighters, military police and the civil defense authority dispatched teams to the crash site in Vinhedo, the government said in a statement.
 The plane departed from Cascavel, in the state of Parana.

 GloboNews showed footage of a large area on fire and smoke coming out of an apparent plane fuselage in a residential area full of houses.
 Additional footage on GloboNews showed a plane drifting downward vertically, spiraling as it fell.